 In memory of Constable John Goyer, the Abbotsford Police Department is pleased to offer this scholarship to a successful athlete who is a participant in the Abbotsford Police Department Annual Basketball Tournament.

-In memory of her son Chris Mohan, Eileen Mohan is pleased to offer a scholarship to one successful athlete who participates in the Abbotsford Police Department Annual Basketball Tournament.
+In memory of Constable John Davidson, the Abbotsford Police Foundation is pleased to offer this scholarship to a successful athlete who is a participant in the Abbotsford Police Department Annual Basketball Tournament.